Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Transduction Equivalence to Posets of Bounded Width

 First, we claim that $P$ with the applied marks uniquely determines our starting graph~$G$.
-Notice that, for each connector centre $x\in X\setminus V$, Claim~\ref{clm:getposet} implies that the joins of $x$ are uniquely determined by cover pairs in~$P$.
+Notice that, for each connector center $x\in X\setminus V$, the (unique) cover pairs of $x$ to and from respective $V_i$ and $V_j$, by Claim~\ref{clm:getposet}, determine the joins~of~$x$.

 The vertex set of $G$ is determined by the marks $\bvi$,~$i=1,\ldots,k$.
 For $1\leq i\leq j\leq k$, the linear order $\leq_{ij}$ is directly determined by $\preceq$ if $i=j$, and otherwise the following holds.
 For $v\in V_i$ and $w\in V_j$, we have $v\leq_{ij}w$ if and only if there exists a connector $x$ marked $\bss$ with joins to $l_x\in V_i$ and $u_x\in V_j$ such that $v\preceq l_x$ and $u_x\preceq w$.
 For $v\in V_j$ and $w\in V_i$, we have $v\leq_{ij}w$ if and only if $w\not\leq_{ij}v$.